muratk3n/thirdwave/en/README.md

 ---

-How to understand a certain country with dumg niggers at the helm..
+How to understand a certain country with dumb ni--rs at the helm..
 You start with a child.
 What does a child want?
 Wants to do grown-up things, right.
 Drive like one, be like one.